Family is at the heart of everything we do

-Taranaki parents will soon have access to a course which has strengthened whānau around the country, thanks to a donation from the Dairy Goat Co-operative Trust.
+Taranaki parents now have access to a course which has strengthened whānau around the country, thanks to a donation from the Dairy Goat Co-operative Trust.

-The Trust’s support will help enable Parenting Place’s Building Awesome Whānau to be launched in Taranaki and will also enable the course’s extension in Northland and Waikato along with Parenting Place’s Toolbox Baby and Toddler Years course in Northland and Waikato.
+The Trust’s support has helped enable Parenting Place’s Building Awesome Whānau to be launched in Taranaki and has also enabled the course’s extension in Northland and Waikato along with Parenting Place’s Toolbox Baby and Toddler Years course in Northland and Waikato.

 Dairy Goat Co-operative Trust Chair Nicola Locke said ensuring parents have the tools and support to be great parents is at the heart of the Trust’s philosophy that family is the lifeblood of communities.